digitregroup/s3-to-anything/README.md

 [![CircleCI](https://circleci.com/bb/digitregroup/s3-to-anything.svg?style=shield)](https://circleci.com/bb/digitregroup/s3-to-anything)

 Trigger any action when a new file is dropped into a S3 bucket.
-S3ToAnything parses S3 file events and triggers your callbacks.
+S3ToAnything parses S3 file events and triggers your callbacks, if your constraints are met.

 ### Code style
 This project should respect the linting configured in [@digitregroup/eslint-config](https://www.npmjs.com/package/@digitregroup/eslint-config).